 - Replace sugary drinks and diet sodas with water or seltzer or water and tea.
 Try and drink approximately 8 oz. glasses of water a day, if possible.
 If you can’t go cold turkey, start slow, reducing your soda/sugary drink intake by one serving a day.
 Add lemon or berries to your water for added flavor, and start your day with a full glass of water before you have your morning joe.

 - Meal plan and pack your meals/snacks for the road.
 Anything that you prepare yourself at home will most likely be healthier and cleaner than what you can get on your road.
 Set yourself up for success on your next ride, and fill a cooler with vegetables, fruits, pre-grilled chicken/chicken sausages, healthy wrap sandwiches filled with veggies, turkey breast and avocado, breakfast burritos (there are some great ones available at most supermarkets now – simply pre-cook and pack).

 - Go back to the basics.
 Healthy eating doesn’t need to be hard or expensive if you take a back to basics approach.
 My basic rule of thumb around clean eating; make veggies, greens, fruits, fish, lean meats and good carbs like sweet potatoes, brown rice and quinoa the stars of your diet.
 Minimize packaged foods wherever possible.
-I understand your challenges around this while you’re on the road, so check out our Facebook group this week to see the list of naughty foods to avoid and (accessible) nice ones to enjoy while you are traveling.
+I understand your challenges around this while you’re on the road, so check out our Facebook group with free daily health updates this week to see the list of naughty foods to avoid and (accessible) nice ones to enjoy while you are traveling.